fieldtrip/website/reference/ft_checkdata.md

    isnirs             = yes, no
    hasunit            = yes, no
    hascoordsys        = yes, no
+   haschantype        = yes, no
+   haschanunit        = yes, no
    hassampleinfo      = yes, no, ifmakessense (applies to raw and timelock data) hascumtapcnt       = yes, no (only applies to freq data) hasdim             = yes, no